andreaslyn/verification-with-foundry/README.md

 3. A Foundry handler contract
 4. A Foundry invariant test contract

 For a medium sized contract ~500 lines of code without complex dependencies, the process takes approximately 5 days to complete.
-The output of the process is a contract property specification together with a test suite.
+The output of the process is a contract properties specification together with a test suite.

 Typically complex contract dependencies increase the time need to complete the process.
 The time needed to complete a step tends increase with the amount of errors that are identified during the step.
 Errors are can be identified in each step, and errors of increasing complexity as the step number increases.